-AP EXPLAINS: A Georgia governor’s race, still going
+AP Explains: A close, maybe disputed Georgia governor’s race

 The stakes are high enough that Trump and former President Barack Obama made opposing visits within 48 hours on the final weekend.
 Oprah Winfrey, the media icon who typically sits out politics, came to campaign for Abrams.

 All this plays out in a Georgia on the cusp of becoming a true battleground state ahead of the 2020 presidential campaign.
 As governor, Kemp would be Trump’s biggest cheerleader in a state the president won by 5 percentage points in 2016.
-Abrams, as Georgia’s chief executive, would be among the most coveted endorsers in what’s likely to be a crowded Democratic field of aspiring presidents.
+Abrams would be among the most coveted endorsers in what’s likely to be a crowded Democratic field of aspiring presidents.

 WHAT HAPPENS NEXT

-The counting was to continue Wednesday and perhaps beyond.
-In a race already fraught with racial innuendos surrounding the ballot access and voting system that Kemp runs, that process will likely be neither calm, nor quiet.
+So in a race already fraught with racial innuendos surrounding the voting system that Kemp runs, the coming days will likely be neither calm, nor quiet.

 Abrams has called Kemp “an architect of voter suppression” for the way he’s managed voter registration rules and elections.
 In outlining the possibilities of a runoff, the campaign attributed an apparent rise in provisional and paper ballots to a shortage of reliable voting machines, and blamed Kemp for the lack of preparation.

-Kemp has insisted he’s done his job, and argued that Abrams wants to help noncitizens vote illegally.
+Kemp has insisted he’s done his job and argued that Abrams wants to help noncitizens vote illegally.
 He cited a speech in which she listed “undocumented” people as being part of her coalition.

-But Kemp also had to admit within days of Tuesday’s voting that the online voter registration system he oversees was vulnerable to hackers.
+But Kemp also had to acknowledge within days of Tuesday’s voting that the online voter registration system he oversees was vulnerable to hackers.
 When a whistleblower alerted a voting rights lawyer who alerted the FBI and Kemp’s office of an apparent weakness, Kemp accused the Georgia Democratic Party, without offering evidence, of trying to tamper with the system.

-Given that environment, it’s not unreasonable to wonder whether Kemp supporters would accept the legitimacy of a runoff or whether Abrams’ supporters would accept an outright Kemp victory.
+Given that environment, it’s not unreasonable to wonder whether Abrams’ supporters will accept Kemp’s claim of outright victory.

 Follow Barrow on Twitter at https://twitter.com/BillBarrowAP.